 My research is directed towards the practical implementation of normative theories for decision making under uncertainty.
-I take inspiration from the management of environmental systems given the current state of knowledge.
+I take inspiration from the management of environmental systems given the current state of knowledge (includig the lack thereof).

 - Environmental decision making

 - Process-based modelling

 • Ecosystem services in agricultural landscapes • Invasive species • Chemical safety • System safety and reliability • Litter

 Independent expert in the MUST-B working group at EFSA • Risk analysis on the signal crayfish for the Swedish Water Agency • Past president of the Nordic Chapter of the Society for Risk Analysis • Pollinatören - an action group to deal with honey bees in Sweden • Understanding and controlling litter by understanding thrown gum in urban areas (pilot) • Samverkan för god bihälsa

 Work on promoting Bayesian methods in research - annual mini conference Bayes@Lund

 Visit my blog Environmental Evidence Synthesis

 2017 - Research group Uncertainty and Evidence Lab